Emmanuel2409/Projects/Educational_AI_Equity.md

 ## 📚 Overview

-This project investigates how AI-driven educational tools—such as adaptive learning platforms and intelligent tutoring systems—affect students' reasoning, equity of access, and affective engagement, especially in mathematics learning contexts.
+This project investigates how AI-driven educational tools such as adaptive learning platforms and intelligent tutoring systems affect students' reasoning, equity of access, and affective engagement, especially in mathematics learning contexts.

 ## 🔍 Research Focus